CBI books sitting Allahabad High Court judge in bribery case

 Complaints of corruption were made against the judge and the same was received by the Chief Justice of India, Dipak Misra.
 An in-house inquiry was then set up to probe the allegations.

-The three-member committee, comprising Madras high court Chief Justice Indira Banerjee, Sikkim high court Chief Justice SK Agnihotri and Madhya Pradesh high court judge PK Jaiswal, recently concluded its probe against Justice Shukla and made adverse remarks against him in their report.
+The three-member committee, comprising Madras high court Chief Justice Indira Banerjee, Sikkim high court Chief Justice S K Agnihotri and Madhya Pradesh high court judge P K Jaiswal, recently concluded its probe against Justice Shukla and made adverse remarks against him in their report.

 Based on the recommendations, the CJI asked Justice Shukla to either resign or opt for voluntary retirement.
-He however refuted the charges and turned down both the suggestions.
+He, however, refuted the charges and turned down both the suggestions.

 CBI gets two months time to complete probe in Rakesh Asthana bribery case